masabai/aws-center-disease-etl/README.md

 Note: Validation (V): Great Expectations(GX) step skipped, already included in Phase I and II — Glue and EC2 Spark validation can be cost-heavy for the free tier.

 **Scheduling**:
-The pipeline is triggered via GitHub Actions (CI/CD), which initiates the serverless ETL workflow.
-Step Functions orchestrates the ETL stages (Extract → Transform → Load), while SNS notifications report success or failure at each step.
+The pipeline is triggered via GitHub Actions (CI/CD), which initiates the serverless ELT workflow.
+Step Functions orchestrates the ELT stages (Extract → Load -> Transform), while SNS notifications report success or failure at each step.

-### Phase IV: Basic CDC ETL with PySpark in Databricks Community Edition
+### Phase IV: Basic CDC ELT with PySpark in Databricks Community Edition
-Re-create the CDC ETL pipeline inside a managed Spark environment using Databricks Community Edition (DBCE).
+Re-create the CDC ELT pipeline inside a managed Spark environment using Databricks Community Edition (DBCE).
 The pipeline has been implemented in both Databricks Jobs and Pipelines, showcasing flexibility in orchestration methods.
 Key highlights include:

 PySpark transformations: Clean, transform, and load datasets to Delta Live Tables and CSV folders.